-The admitted investments in all subsidiary, controlled, and affiliated (SCA) entities are valued using an equity method approach.
+With the exception of Nationwide Corporation, the admitted investments in all subsidiary, controlled, and affiliated (SCA) entities are valued using an equity method approach.
 Under this approach, investments in insurance affiliated companies are stated at underlying statutory equity value adjusted for unamortized goodwill.
 Investments in non-insurance affiliated companies that have no significant ongoing operations other than to hold assets that are primarily for the direct or indirect benefit or use of the reporting entity or its affiliates are stated at audited GAAP equity adjusted to a statutory basis of accounting.
 Investments in non-insurance affiliated companies that have significant ongoing operations beyond holding assets that are primarily for the direct or indirect benefit or use of the reporting entity or its affiliates are stated at audited GAAP equity.
 Unaudited affiliated companies of the reporting entity or its affiliates are non-admitted under prescribed SAP accounting practices.
 Goodwill arising from the acquisition of affiliated companies is amortized over a period of ten years.
-Unamortized goodwill at December 31, 2011 and 2010 was \$294.3 thousand and \$882.8 thousand, respectively, which was fully admitted based upon adjusted policyholder surplus.
+Unamortized goodwill at December 31, 2011 and 2010 was \$62.1 million and \$71.0 million, respectively, which was fully admitted based upon adjusted policyholder surplus.